kelbert2/JavaNuggets/JavaScript.md

 A closure is a function that remembers its outer variables and can access them.
 In JavaScript, all functions are naturally closures - they automatically remember where they were created using the hidden \[[Environment]] property, allowing their code to access outer variables.

+The closure can access its own scope, the outer function's variables, and global variables.

 Lexical Environments are gnerally garbage collected when the function call finishes - if there are no references to it.

 ### Declarations